 Serving the Midwest and Great Lakes Areas

-Maritime workers in Paducah, Owensboro, Toledo, Sandusky, Huntington and Cincinnati face different challenges than deckhands and longshoremen working on the coast.
+Maritime workers in Paducah, Owensboro, Toledo, Sandusky, Huntington and Cincinnati face different challenges than deckhands working on the coast.
 Custom and practice on the Ohio River, Kanawha River and on the Great Lakes frequently differ from procedures on the high seas.
 Covington maritime injury lawyer, Steven C. Schletker has focused his practice on the representation of maritime workers injured throughout the Midwest.